dgxlture/BUAA_MIPS_OS_DOC/README.md

 # BUAA_MIPS_OS_DOC
-just files about my OS lesson
+Just files about my OS lesson

+I'm a computer science student frome China.
+I'm new here, so maybe I'll have a lot of questions about Github or some other things about cumputer.